Uzay-G/portfolio/_posts/2021-02-07-social-overfitting.md

 - [Wikipedia](https://en.wikipedia.org/wiki/Overfitting)

-The analogy I'm drawing is that we as social beings, can sometimes grow so drawn to the reactions and feedback we get online, that instead of continuing to do what we like and sharing what we really want, we turn these social interactions into almost a strategy, a strategy that aims to attract the most validation for the author and his content.
+The analogy I'm drawing is that we as social beings, can sometimes grow so drawn to the reactions and feedback we get online, that instead of continuing to do what we like and sharing what we really want to, we try to over-optimize social sharing into a strategy.
+This strategy aims to attract the most validation for the author and his content, be it in the form of views, likes or comments.

-That's not all, though; in the same way an overfitted model is no longer able to reason well with the data we give it, often when content creation becomes powered by a "science of popularity" instead of authenticity, people will not be attracted to your content, and you'll have the opposite of what you were looking for.
+That's not all, though; in the same way an overfit model is no longer able to reason well with the data we give it, often when content creation becomes powered by a "science of popularity" instead of authenticity, people will not be attracted to your content, and you'll have the opposite of what you were looking for.

 Genuinely trying to understand your audience is by no means something negative, but just be wary not to practise this "social overfitting", and become too motivated by the temporary spotlight of online attention.